I would like to

 The treatment of a fractured tooth depends on the degree of damage to the tooth.
 But whatever the degree of damage might be, you should see a dentist as soon as possible to get the appropriate treatment.
 Do not worry, because a fractured tooth can in most cases be repaired.
 But if the tooth feels painful, try to avoid biting in that area or eating hot or cold foods in the mean time.

-For a minor tooth fracture, our dentists can smooth the fractured part of the tooth and minimize the injury cosmetically or do a small composite white filling to restore the tooth.
+For a minor tooth fracture, our dentists can smooth the fractured part of the tooth and minimise the injury cosmetically or do a small white filling to restore the tooth.
 You must take care of your tooth and try to avoid any further trauma.

 You may have a moderate tooth fracture if there is damage to your tooth enamel or dentine or both.
-You may need a moderate sized white filling or veneer to restore the tooth back to its previous shape.
-In some cases, the tooth may need a crown to cover the tooth and protect it from further fracture.
+You may need a white filling or veneer/crown to restore the tooth back to its previous shape.

-A severe tooth fracture could mean that the tooth may be un-restorable.
-The tooth will have to be assessed immediately and if it can be saved, it will probably need root canal treatment and possibly a crown.
-If the tooth is un-restorable, the tooth may need to be extracted and replaced with a bridge or an implant.
+A severe tooth fracture could mean that the tooth may be unrestorable.
+The tooth will have to be assessed immediately and if it can be saved, the tooth may need a crown.
+If the tooth is unrestorable, the tooth may need to be extracted and replaced with a bridge, denture or an implant.

-Other Severe Dental injuries include puncture wounds, tongue lacerations, cheek or lip lacerations.
 In the event of a soft tissue injury, you need to have the wound cleaned, sutured and repaired.
 If there is bleeding due to a tongue laceration, then try to pull the tongue forward and use gauze to put some pressure on it.
-You will need to call the emergency dentist on-call for an immediate emergency appointment.

-We then built up her incisor with composite bonding to replace the lost dentine and enamel.
+We then built up her incisor with composite bonding.

 A week later, things looked a lot better already.